Free things to do in Brighton & Hove

 3. Go for a picnic in Stanmer Park

 It is easy to see why people focus on Brighton’s seafront, but head a little inland and you will find some beautiful parklands.
 Our favourite has got to be Stanmer Park.
-Situated on the outskirts of the city, it is just a short drive/cycle/bus ride from the city centre.
+Situated on the outskirts of the city, it is just a short drive, cycle or bus ride from the city centre.
 From here you can access the South Downs for a proper country walk, or just sit and enjoy the green space with a picnic.

-The estate dates back to the 18th century with the grade 1 listed Stanmer’s Proud Country House, now a tea room and restaurant, and seventeen other grade 2 listed buildings it is a magical slice of history on the edge of our city.
+The estate dates back to the 18th century with the grade 1 listed Stanmer’s Proud Country House, now a tea room and restaurant.
+Together with 17 other grade 2 listed buildings Stanmer is a magical slice of history on the edge of our city.

 4. Watch the starling murmurations over Brighton Pier

-Each winter, nature puts on another if its greatest shows when the starlings come to roost on Brighton pier.
+During autumn and winter, nature puts on another if its greatest shows when the starlings come to roost on Brighton’s west pier.
 Each evening thousands of birds put on a mesmeric performance as they circle and swarm around the sky.
-This awesome show of nature’s beauty, known as the murmurations, is further enhanced by the stunning backdrop of Brighton’s Palace Pier lit up in all its glory.
+This awesome show of nature’s beauty, known as a murmuration, is further enhanced by the stunning backdrop of Brighton’s Palace Pier lit up in all its glory.

 This is truly one of Brighton’s best sights, and best of all it will not cost you a thing to enjoy it.
 On a calm evening, you can even hear the soft flutter of their wings as they circle and come to roost under the pier for the night.

 We are not the only ones who love the starling murmurations and local chef Michael Bremner (64 Degrees) has named his recent restaurant Murmur after the phenomenon.
 Situated on the seafront by the West Pier it is the perfect spot to enjoy them from.

 5. Explore Hove’s historic squares